-All aid disbursements are handled through the Bursar's/Cashier's Office.
+All aid disbursements are handled through Student Business Services.
 Funds, where appropriate, will be applied directly to your tuition/fees, book advance, and other related college charges.
 If your financial aid is not sufficient to cover your tuition and fees, you must pay the difference.
 Payment plans may be available to students who do not have sufficient aid to cover all charges by the due date.
-Please check with the Bursar's/Cashier's Office, (480) 423-6148 for more information.
+Please check with Student Business Services, (480) 423-6148 for more information.
 All remaining tuition and fees for the semester must be paid by the appropriate tuition and fee payment deadline.
 You must be registered in ALL credits by the end of the add/drop period each semester.

 If you still have financial aid remaining after tuition and fee charges are paid, the balance will be provided to you.
 Excess aid will be disbursed through the MSRP process.
 You must be enrolled in the minimum required hours based on your award amount in order to receive the financial aid offered.
 Students should not expect their funds any earlier than the third week after their earliest class start, dependent upon the MSRP delivery method selected.
 Students with late starting classes or overlapping classes from a prior term may have some (or all) of their grant and/or loan disbursement delayed further.
 Enrolling in classes with different start dates may delay the disbursement of financial aid monies.
 Please plan accordingly.